SSWConsulting/SSW.People.Profiles/Stef-Starcevic/Stef-Starcevic.md

 At SSW, Stefan is focused on optimising Google and Meta Ads for maximum performance, focusing on smart strategies and a diligent workflow to ensure consistent leads.
 Whether he's working on a new form of advertising or gathering data for anayltical purposes, he loves problem solving and making work better.

-In his free time, you will often find Stefan driving,breaking and fixing his project vehicles.
+In his free time, you will often find Stefan driving, breaking and fixing his project vehicles.